 Today my friend Jenny posted a video of the Kinks singing “have a cuppa tea”.
 After listening it seemed logical that it would play every time she entered a room.
 That tea is always the answer is truly one of her underlying hums.

 In fact, Jenny’s belief that tea is an elixir was first an interest, then a passion, and she now owns Zensations.
-An apothecary that is located in the 2nd story of a hardware store (I just want to be clear that she is not located above Falkenhans she is in it, mason jars and kiddie pools are to the right.).
+An apothecary that is located on Chestnut Ave in Baltimore.
 In my estimation it and its location are entirely magic.

 Jenny’s apothecary is a space specifically carved out of chaos for healing.
 I go every week.
 I buy a little something.
 We chat for a few.
 Each and every time I leave I feel soothed.
 Tea really does make it better.